-As the season changes and damp air settles in with the fall, it may be time to visit your doctor and make an asthma-control plan.
+As the season changes and pollen starts filling the air, it may be time to visit your doctor and make an asthma action plan.

-There is no one-size-fits-all action plan for managing asthma.
-Understanding what triggers your flare-ups can make the condition easier to manage, according to registered nurses at ConnectiCare.
+There is no one-size-fits-all action plan for managing asthma, and it can affect children and adults.
+Understanding what triggers flare-ups can make the condition easier to manage.

 Some signs that you may not be managing your asthma effectively include:

-- Visiting urgent care or the emergency room frequently because of asthma
+- Visiting an urgent care center or the emergency room frequently because of asthma.